 For the three months ended July 31, 1997 and July 31, 1996, cash used in investing activities was \$9.5 million and \$8.0 million, respectively.
 Investing activities used net cash of \$50.3 million in fiscal 1997.
 The Company's capital expenditure and capital needs for acquisitions have increased significantly, reflecting the Company's rapid growth by acquisition and development of revenue producing assets and will increase further as the Company continues to complete acquisitions.
 While capital expenditures for fiscal 1998 are currently expected to be approximately \$13.8 million with respect to the businesses that the Company owned as of July 31, 1997, compared to total capital expenditures of \$14.9 million in fiscal 1997 and \$10.1 million in fiscal 1996, total capital expenditures are expected to further increase in fiscal 1998 due to acquisitions.
-The decrease of \$1.1 million in expected fiscal 1998 capital expenditures from fiscal 1997 capital expenditures relating to businesses owned by the Company as of June 30, 1997 is primarily due to the completion of construction costs in fiscal 1998.
+The decrease of \$1.1 million in expected fiscal 1998 capital expenditures from fiscal 1997 capital expenditures relating to businesses owned by the Company as of June 30, 1997 is primarily due to the completion of construction of two transfer stations in fiscal 1997 and a decrease in landfill cell construction costs in fiscal 1998.